Ban on XL Bully dogs

 Many animal charities have provided guidance for owners:

-Some dog charities and welfare organisations can help owners of XL Bully dogs by taking in their unwanted pets.
+Some dog charities and welfare organisations can help owners of XL Bully dogs by taking in their unwanted pets, although they are prevented by law from rehoming XL Bully dogs and they will likely be put to sleep if the meet the definition of an XL Bully.

 However, there is often a waiting list so if this is something you are considering you should act quickly and contact one or more of the charities listed above, or other dog rescue centres.